 Extensive Training and Experience

-As a result of their extensive training, every oral and maxillofacial surgeon is well-prepared to appropriately administer local anesthesia, all forms of sedation and general anesthesia.
-OMSs are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines as well as managing complications and emergencies that may arise during the administration of anesthesia.
+As a result of extensive training, every oral and maxillofacial surgeon is well-prepared to appropriately administer local anesthesia, and all forms of sedation including general anesthesia.
+Your OMS is experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines as well as managing complications and emergencies that may arise during the administration of anesthesia.

 Before your surgery, your OMS will review the type of anesthetic to be used as well as the way you’re likely to feel during and after the operation.
 This is the time to discuss any concerns you may have about any facet of the operation.
 Usually, patients describe their feelings during surgery as comfortable and surprisingly pleasant.
-After surgery, you may be prescribed a medication to make you as comfortable as possible when you get home.
+After surgery, you may be prescribed medication to make you as comfortable as possible when you get home.
+It is vitally important you share with your OMS your medical and anesthesia history as well as any known family issues with anesthesia.